topDevfullstack/BackendAssessment/README.md

    - **Timeline:** Deadline for project submission.

 3. **Design/API Documentation:**
-   - Provide links or documentation for the Speech-to-Text and NLP APIs used.
+   - Provide links or documentation for the AI APIs used.
    - Include basic instructions for testing endpoints.
    - **Architecture/Design Documentation:** Include a system architecture diagram, data flow diagram, and explanations of design decisions.